Innostax/tavajs/README.md

      ?
 Project name: MyProject

+B.&nbsp; Choose any package manager.

+     ?Select Package Manager (Use arrow keys)
+     > NPM
+       YARN

-B.&nbsp; Select "Yes" to create template for frontend.
+C.&nbsp; Select "Yes" to create template for frontend.

      ?
 Do you want template for Frontend?
 (Use arrow keys)
      > yes
        no

-C.&nbsp; Choose any framework according to your need.
+D.&nbsp; Choose any framework according to your need.

      ?
 Select the Framework (Use arrow keys)
      > React
        Angular
        Vue

-D.&nbsp; Enter frontend project name.
+E.&nbsp; Enter frontend project name.

       ?
 Front End project name: Front_End

-E.&nbsp; Authentication service : &nbsp;You can use authentication to manage which users have access to which pages.
+F.&nbsp; Authentication service : &nbsp;You can use authentication to manage which users have access to which pages.
 Select "Yes to use this service.

      ?
 Do you want Authentication services?
 (Use arrow keys)
      > yes
        no

-F.&nbsp; Choose any authentication service according to your need.
+G.&nbsp; Choose any authentication service according to your need.

     ?
 What Authentication Service you want to use?
 (Use arrow keys)
     > Auth0
       Cognito
       Okta

-G.&nbsp; Redux Integration: &nbsp;Redux is a state management library that produces a global state for the entire app so that it can be accessed by all components.
+H.&nbsp; Redux Integration: &nbsp;Redux is a state management library that produces a global state for the entire app so that it can be accessed by all components.
 Select "yes" to integrate redux.

     ?
 Do you want redux integration?
 (Use arrow keys)
       > yes
         no

-H.&nbsp; Select "yes" to implement backend in your project.
+I.&nbsp; Select "yes" to implement backend in your project.

     ?
 Do you want template for Backend?
 (Use arrow keys)
       > yes
         no

-I.&nbsp; Choose any framework as required.
+J.&nbsp; Choose any framework as required.

       ?
 Select the Framework
         Node

-J.&nbsp; Enter the backend project name.
+K.&nbsp; Enter the backend project name.

       ?
 Node Project name: Back_End

-K.&nbsp; Enter the route (press "Enter" to select default).
+L.&nbsp; Enter the route (press "Enter" to select default).

       ?
 Enter the default route (users)

-L.&nbsp; Select "yes" to integrate database service.
+M.&nbsp; Select "yes" to integrate database service.

       ?
 Do you need database service?
 (Use arrow keys)
       > yes
         no

-M.&nbsp; Choose database service as required.
+N.&nbsp; Choose database service as required.

       ?
 Which db service do you want?
 (Use arrow keys)
       > Postgres
         MySql
         Mongoose

-N.&nbsp; Select "yes" to integrate CRUD operations in your project (&nbsp;Create, Read, Update, Delete).
+O.&nbsp; Select "yes" to integrate CRUD operations in your project (&nbsp;Create, Read, Update, Delete).

       ?
 Do you want crud integration with React-Node boiler plate?
 (Use arrow keys)
       > yes
         no

-O.&nbsp; Select "yes" to integrate logger services.
+P.&nbsp; Select "yes" to integrate logger services.

       ?
 Do you want logger services?
 (Use arrow keys)
       > yes
         no

-P.&nbsp; Choose logger service as required.
+Q.&nbsp; Choose logger service as required.

       ?
 Which logger service do you want?
 (Use arrow keys)
       > Winston
         sentry

-Q.&nbsp; Select "yes" to integrate e-mail service.
+R.&nbsp; Select "yes" to integrate e-mail service.

       ?
 Do you want e-mail services?
 (Use arrow keys)
       > yes
         no

-R.&nbsp; Choose e-mail service which you want to integrate.
+S.&nbsp; Choose e-mail service which you want to integrate.

       ?
 Which Email service do you want?
 (Use arrow keys)
       > SendGrid
         Amazon Ses
         SMTP

-S.&nbsp; Select "yes" to integrate blob service.
+T.&nbsp; Select "yes" to integrate blob service.

       ?
 Do you want blob services?
 (Use arrow keys)
       > yes
         no

-T.&nbsp; Choose blob service as require.
+U.&nbsp; Choose blob service as require.

       ?
 Which Blob service do you want?
 (Use arrow keys)
       > AWS-s3
         Azure

-U.&nbsp; Select "yes" to integrate docker service.
+V.&nbsp; Select "yes" to integrate docker service.

       ?
 Do you want Docker services (Use arrow keys)
       > yes